-ATLAS AIR AND ETIHAD CARGO ANNOUNCE NEW LONG-TERM PARTNERSHIP

-● Atlas Air to Provide Dedicated 777 Freighter Capacity to Support Etihad Cargo's Growth
+Atlas Air And Etihad Cargo Announce New Long-Term Partnership

-White Plains, N.Y., August 28, 2025 – Atlas Air, Inc., a subsidiary of Atlas Air Worldwide, the leading global provider of outsourced aviation logistics, today announced a new long-term partnership with Etihad Cargo, the cargo and logistics arm of Etihad Airways, the national airline of the United Arab Emirates.
+WHITE PLAINS, N.Y., Aug.
+28, 2025 (GLOBE NEWSWIRE) -- Atlas Air, Inc., a subsidiary of Atlas Air Worldwide, the leading global provider of outsourced aviation logistics, today announced a new long-term partnership with Etihad Cargo, the cargo and logistics arm of Etihad Airways, the national airline of the United Arab Emirates.

 The 777F offers state-of-the-art, efficient capacity to support Etihad Cargo's growth and customer product offering.
 The agreement reflects the strength of the longstanding relationship between Atlas Air and Etihad Cargo, dating back to 2012 when Atlas Air first began providing flight services over a multi-year period.